USD ($)

 Imagine a long cable, resembling a bus route, with devices connected along its length.
 This is the essence of a bus topology.
 In a bus network, all devices share the same communication channel.
 Data travels along the cable, and each device checks if the data is intended for it.
 If so, it accepts the data; otherwise, it ignores it.

-Imagine a school bus with seats for students.
-Similarly, the bus topology arranges devices, like computers or printers, in a linear fashion along a single cable.
-This cable acts as a communication pathway, much like the bus route.
+Think of a school bus with seats for students.
+In a bus topology, devices like computers and printers are arranged in a line along a single cable, which serves as their communication pathway, similar to the bus route.

 ● Simple to set up and cost-effective.